elanmarae/okinawa-curry/README.md

 ![Map with legend and zoom controls](graphics/map-zoom-controls.png)
 **Figure 14.** Map with legend and zoom controls.

 We've now dynamically created a very versatile choropleth map.
+To complete the lesson, be sure that your code is error-free, well-structured with indentions, and comments throughout explaining how the code.
+Push commits to the remote for help and for the final submission.
+Next, move on to complete [Lab 10](lab-10/).